exgalcos/exgalcos.github.io/publications.md

 _Minor revision in Statistical Analysis and Data Mining_.

-*Gauran, I.I., Park, J., Rattsev, I., Peterson, T.A., Kann, M.G. and  Park, D. (2021+) Bayesian Local False Discovery Rate for sparse count data with application to the discovery of hotspots in protein domains.
-_Minor revision in Annals of Applied Statistics._

 *Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
 _Submitted_.